matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 - Organizes code in a project.
 - Contains a set of components, services, pipes and directives.
-- Some modules are built into Angular, others we create on our own.
+- Some modules built into Angular, others we create on our own.
 - Forces you to organize your code.
 - Can have a huge impact on how quickly your app starts up.